grafana/grafana/docs/sources/variables/add-template-variables/index.md

 | `${__from:date:seconds}` | 1594671549               | Unix seconds epoch                                                                                        |
 | `${__from:date:YYYY-MM}` | 2020-07                  | Any custom [date format](https://momentjs.com/docs/#/displaying/) that does not include the `:` character |

-The above syntax works with `${__to}` as well.
+The syntax above also works with `${__to}`.

-You can use this variable in URLs as well.
-For example, send a user to a dashboard that shows a time range from six hours ago until now: https://play.grafana.org/d/000000012/grafana-play-home?viewPanel=2&orgId=1?from=now-6h&to=now
+You can use this variable in URLs, as well.
+For example, you can send a user to a dashboard that shows a time range from six hours ago until now: https://play.grafana.org/d/000000012/grafana-play-home?viewPanel=2&orgId=1?from=now-6h&to=now

 ### $\_\_interval

 You can use the `$__interval` variable as a parameter to group by time (for InfluxDB, MySQL, Postgres, MSSQL), Date histogram interval (for Elasticsearch), or as a _summarize_ function parameter (for Graphite).

 Grafana automatically calculates an interval that can be used to group by time in queries.
-When there are more data points than can be shown on a graph then queries can be made more efficient by grouping by a larger interval.
+When there are more data points than can be shown on a graph, then queries can be made more efficient by grouping by a larger interval.
 It is more efficient to group by 1 day than by 10s when looking at 3 months of data and the graph will look the same and the query will be faster.
 The `$__interval` is calculated using the time range and the width of the graph (the number of pixels).

 Approximate Calculation: `(to - from) / resolution`